jkeithzhang/Lab-Booking-Tool/README.md

 # Lab-Booking-Tool

-Lab booking tools used by internal employee to booking nodes in the lab.
+Labook is a scheduler tool used by Nokia internal employees to manage lab related tasks.